Aubin Sparfel: Career

 From Vosges department, he was a member of Cycle Golbéen club.
 He won the junior men's race at the UEC European Cyclo-cross Championships in 2023.
 In February 2024, he suffered a puncture at a bad time and subsequently finished fourth in the junior race at the 2024 UCI Cyclo-cross World Championships in Hungary.

 He won the French U23 Championships in 2024, and was also a bronze medal winner in the U23 race at the 2024 UEC European Cyclo-cross Championships in Spain.

 In 2024, he signed with for the following season.
 In May 2025, he claimed his first road race win as a professional with victory at the Tour du Finistère Pays de Quimper, part of the Coupe de France de cyclisme sur route.

+In January 2026, he placed second at the Under-23 race at the 2026 UCI Cyclo-cross World Championships.
+In September 2026, he won the 2026 Grand Prix de Wallonie ahead of Romain Grégoire and Milan Fretin.